EpicYoshiMaster/side-order-palette-planner/README.md

 On the right side, you can see more detailed information about the particular color chip you have marked and the palette as a whole.

-This includes things like which palettes are compatible with the color chip, which tones match the associated sound type

 This includes:

 - For color chips, the palettes this chip is compatible with